Guyanqi/Guyanqi/README.md

 - 👋 Hi, I’m @Guyanqi
 - 👀 I’m interested in Cryptography
 - 🌱 I’m currently learning a lot of cool stuffs
-- 💞️ I’m looking to collaborate on homomorphic Encryption
+- 💞️ I’m looking to collaborate on developing libraries and applciations on homomorphic Encryption
 - 📫 How to reach me : please check my homepage

 <!---